Ahhgust/Demixtify/Readme.md

 Inference
 ```
--g grid_size (defaults to 100 (+1 for the single-source model).
+-g grid_size (defaults to 100 (+1 for the single-source hypothesis).
 The grid coarseness; implicitly sets the minimum detectable fraction to 1/grid_size)
 ```

 ```